nevanscott/hogwarts/_projects/1-mobile-app.md

 * Stick to a single idea
   * Beware of the 'one-stop shop' or Swiss Army knives.
 * Tell us the story
-  * 'Sell us the house, not the light switch.'
+  * "Sell us the house, not the light switch."

 ## Post-presentation requirements